moj-analytical-services/splink/docs/topic_guides/backends.md

 ## Choosing a backend

 ### Considerations when choosing a SQL backend for Splink
-When choosing which backend to use when getting started with Splink, there are another factors to consider:
+When choosing which backend to use when getting started with Splink, there are a number of factors to consider:

 - the size of the dataset(s)
 - the amount of configuration required